If you have read any of my works, then you have likely seen this author blurb:

 It’s crisp, lean, and intentionally vague, as I am never one to overstay my welcome.
 My writing world is a peculiar place filled with good beer and bad puns, which I’m always happy to discuss when asked.
 But for the most part, I prefer to stand in the corner with the other nerds and talk about anything other than myself.
 Nevertheless, I do get asked about my history from time to time.
 So I thought, why not document it for posterity?
 (Read: keep my facts straight.)

 And voila!
 I give you my official, extended, author-approved backstory.

 Zachry Wheeler, A Bio of Sorts

-That’s when my writing career began, but I didn’t know it yet.
+That’s when my writing life began, but I didn’t know it at the time.
 Most people think that programming is just staring at code all day.
 And in a sense, it is.
 But, there are a lot of other tasks that go along with it, including a large bolus of technical writing.
 Think documentation, wikis, manuals, etc. At a baseline, most competent programmers are actually decent writers.
 They need a strong grasp of language in order to do their jobs.
 It takes a certain amount of editorial skill to translate blocks of machine code into meaningful user instruction.
 That’s why Technical Writing is its own career.
 The good ones are worth their weight in gold because they alleviate a lot of user confusion and training costs.

 This is why I can say that I have been writing professionally for longer than I’ve been a writer.
 It took me a while to realize that coding was writing, which also gave me the tools to develop my own writing platforms.
 I have owned and operated several online ventures, everything from review sites to news outlets.
 I didn’t recognize it at the time, but I had crafted a bypass to the reputation grind.
 I had the next best thing: a killer web presence.